 How do radiographers and radiologists differ?

 Radiographers are allied health professionals who take x-rays and other medical images to assist doctors in diagnosing diseases and injuries.
 They are also known as medical imaging technologists.
+A radiographer does your scan.

 Radiologists are specialist medical doctors trained to interpret x-rays and other medical imaging tests.
 They diagnose and carry out treatments using ultrasound, x-rays, CT scans, MRIs and other imaging technology.
+A radiologist interprets the findings of your imaging to assist in making a diagnosis.

 Radiologists may do further training to become an interventional radiologist, performing image-guided procedures inside a person's body, such as treating cancerous tumours or inserting stents to open up arteries.